Poll: After I finish my "Amnesia: The Dark Descent" stories, which stories would you like to see me work on next? Vote Now!

 You can also find me on deviantART:

-AUTHOR'S NOTE: Wow, I can't believe I've been on fanfiction for three years now!
+Wow, I can't believe I've been on fanfiction for almost four years now!
 I never thought I'd end up sticking around this long, but I'm glad I did.
 It's been a blast writing stories and gaining an audience for my work, and I have all of you to thank for it.
 So, thank you to my loyal readers and friends for all your support!
 I really appreciate it and it motivates me to keep writing! :D

 Some of my hobbies are: reading, writing, playing the piano, playing videogames, traveling, and studying languages.
 In my spare time, I practice both Yoga and a little bit of Yang-Style TaiChi, even though I'm starting to lean more towards TaiChi.
 I find it very relaxing, especially if there's relaxing music to go with it. :) I also enjoy learning about science.
 Science has always been my favorite subject, and I think it's fascinating to learn about how our world works and what we can do to improve it.